Maharava/Jovian_Cards/lore.md

 *   **Influence:** While they claim jurisdiction over the entire system, their actual power wanes significantly past the Asteroid Belt.
 *   **Stance:** They view the "Jovian" genetic modifications as a threat to human stability and maintain an active (though often incompetent) manhunt for the geneticist known as Jupiter.

+### 2. The Outer Confederacy
+The only multi-planet government past the Asteroid Belt, formed from a coalition of independent settlements on the moons of Jupiter and Saturn.
+*   **Nature:** A young, scrappy, and rapidly militarizing federation of city-states.
+Think "Space Western" frontier towns evolved into a nation-state.
+*   **Role:** They provide asylum and protection to the **Jovian Sisters**.
+In exchange, they receive advanced technology from Jupiter's network, allowing them to punch far above their weight class against the Republic and Megacorps.
+*   **Visuals:** Utilitarian, rugged, industrial "frontier" aesthetic.

-### 2. The Jovian Confederation (The "Family")
+### 3. The Jovian Sisters ("The Family")
-Not a formal nation-state, but a loose alliance of the moons of Jupiter (Europa, Ganymede, Callisto, etc.), united by their protection of Jupiter's children.
-*   **Nature:** Technocratic, independent, and wealthy.
-They embraced the "children" of Jupiter and the advanced genetic/bio-hacking technology they brought.
-*   **Economy:** Booming due to patents on human engineering and biological hacking derived from Jupiter's research.
-*   **The Sisters:** Jupiter's genetically engineered children operate independantly.
-Some work for a nation-state or corporation, others just live their lives.
-All are of interest to greater humanity, effectively minor celebrities.
+The playable faction.
+They are **not** a government; they are a family of genetically engineered post-humans.
+*   **Nature:** The children of the scientist Jupiter.
+Each is unique, representing a different facet of transhuman evolution (Psychic, Cybernetic, Biological).
+*   **Relationship:** They live among the Confederacy but operate independently.
+Some work for the government, others are mercenaries, and some just want to be left alone.
+*   **Visuals:** Clean, medical, "Bio-punk," almost alien in their perfection.
+Bioluminescent accents and organic curves.

-### 3. The Corporations
+### 4. The Corporations
 In the vacuum of effective Republic governance, mega-corporations wield state-like power.
 *   **Ira Corp:** A massive, shadowy conglomerate and a primary antagonist.
 They specialize in "Acquisitions"—stealing technology, ideas, and people.
 They are ruthlessly hunting the Jovian sisters to reverse-engineer their genetics.
 *   **Rogue Labs:** Independent "labs for hire" that operate in the lawless zones, developing banned tech like bioweapons (as seen in the *Europa Incident*).